Holodome/csbench/readme.md

 * Perform benchmarking of arbitrary shell command, where parameter analyzed is acquired from command output
 * Parameterized benchmarking
 * Easy access to `struct rusage` fields or performance counters (cross-platform minimal `perf stat` or `/usr/bin/time` analog)

+## Dependencies

+csbench does not have any dependencies for basic operation, except for POSIX-compliant operating system with some extensions (`wait4` system call).
+Python binary and `matplotlib` isntalled are required for producing plots.

+All versions of python starting from 3.4 are supported (lower versions can also work, not tested), `matplotlib` versions starting from 2.2.5 are suppored (lower versions can also work, not tested).

+Performance counters are suppoorted on all linux distributions with `perf_events` available, and also on M1 and M2 MacOS (x86 MacOS can also work, not tested).

+> Use MacOS performance countes with caution, they are not documented by Apple

 ## Examples